ketom1412/LedVisualizer/README.md

 Note:
 I won't be adding in the full circuit diagram since I believe if you want to reproduce this project its important to understand how this circuit works.
 This involves looking at the resources provided and testing it out.

+The numbers I added to the volume check and the frequency value is for tuning purposes, since I want certain songs to be a certain color when they're played.
+You can play around with these values for however you see fit.

 Parts used:

 Arduino Uno: https://www.amazon.com/Devbattles-Arduino-Uno-Microcontroller-ATmega328/dp/B01L21Y916/ref=sr_1_1_sspa?ie=UTF8&qid=1533921893&sr=8-1-spons&keywords=arduino+uno+-+r3&psc=1